 We are all passionate about Clinical Psychology and helping trainees to develop their unique identity as Clinical Psychologists.
 This is just a brief introduction to us:

-Dr Jacqui Gratton is a recent addition to the team and, as Admissions Tutor and Clinical Lecturer, is leading on the selection process of trainees onto the course.
+Dr Jacqui Gratton is leading on the selection process of trainees onto the course and is one of the course tutors.
 She has a strong interest in human rights, culture and the impact of traumatic events such as war, persecution and domestic violence.
 Dr Keith Sullivan supplements the Clinical Psychology staff team with his expertise in quantitative research methods.

-The quality of our teaching was rated as "excellent" by almost 90% of respondents.
+The quality of our teaching was rated as "excellent" or "good" by all respondents.
 Here are a few of their quotes: